Vector35/binaryninja-api/docs/guide/index.md

 ## Navigating

 ![navigation >](../img/navigation.png "Navigation"){ width="600" }
 Navigating code in Binary Ninja is usually a case of just double-clicking where you want to go.
-Addresses, references, functions, jump edges etc, can all be double-clicked to navigate.
+Addresses, references, functions, jump edges etc., can all be double-clicked to navigate.
 Additionally, the `g` hotkey can navigate to a specific address in the current view.
 Syntax for this field is very flexible.
-Full expressions can be entered including basic arithmetic, dereferencing, and name resolution (function names, data variable names, segment names, etc).
-Numerics default to hexadecimal but that can be controlled as well if you wish to use octal decimal or other base/radix.
+Full expressions can be entered including basic arithmetic, dereferencing, and name resolution (function names, data variable names, segment names, etc.).
+Numerics default to hexadecimal, but that can be controlled as well if you wish to use octal decimal or other base/radix.
 Full documentation on the syntax of this field can be found [here](https://api.binary.ninja/binaryninja.binaryview-module.html?highlight=parse_expression#binaryninja.binaryview.BinaryView.parse_expression).

 Additionally, middle-clicking (scroll-wheel clicking) items that can be double-clicked can be used to navigate to that location in a new Split Pane.
 Shift + middle-click can also be used to navigate to that location in a new Tab.
-These bindings can be configured in the Settings ([ui.middleClickNavigationAction](settings.md#ui.middleClickNavigationAction), [ui.middleClickShiftNavigationAction](settings.md#ui.middleClickShiftNavigationAction)).
+These bindings can be configured in the Settings ([`ui.middleClickNavigationAction`](settings.md#ui.middleClickNavigationAction), [`ui.middleClickShiftNavigationAction`](settings.md#ui.middleClickShiftNavigationAction)).
 These "Split and Navigate" actions can also be accessed in the Context (right-click) menu, and can be separately bound to keys in the Keybindings view.

 There's also [many](#using-the-keyboard) keyboard-based navigation options.